RebRey/blog-project/README.md

 You also need to make this publish button blue and look like this.

 We've got some extra labels in hand above the title and post input boxes.

+**Challenge 10:**
+Currently there are two inputs inside our form.
+One is called post body and one is called post title.

+Inside our app.js we currently can console.log the post title that gets sent to our compose route through the post requests that the form initiates.

+So when we click the submit button we send over two pieces of data, the textarea and the input.

+The next challenge is instead of console logging the post body or the post title inside this callback, create a Javascript object that's simply just called post and it has to store both the title that gets passed over as well as the post body that gets passed over.

+**Challenge 11:**
+In this challenge put this newly created post object inside a global variable called

+posts, with an 's' at the end.

+We're going to have an array that is going to store all of these new posts but it's going to be a global variable.

+You need to create a new empty array that is a global variable and then you're going to add this new post object to that new array.

+And finally at the end of this route, you're going to redirect to the root route.
+And inside the root route we're going to log all of the posts inside the post array that you created.

+Once you've completed this, what should happen is I should be able to put in a post hit publish

+and then let's go back to compose again and let's put in another post and hit publish.

+And firstly you notice that we get directed to the root route or the home page

+once we've finished composing the post.
+And then if you take a look inside our terminal you can see that

+my entire array is being logged and the first time it only contained a single object, the 'Day 1 post, and the second time this array

+contained two Javascript objects both of my posts, 'Day 1' and 'Day 2'.

+**Challenge 12:**
+Instead of console logging the posts, pass them over to the home.ejs page and console.log the posts array there.

+**Challenge 13:**
+Write a FOR loop inside the home.ejs page that loops through the post array and console logs each and every title, the titles of each of these posts.
+And to test it you should have a minimum of two posts so that you can make sure that you are indeed printing out all of the titles inside the posts array.